About Us

 It began way back in 2002 with the aim of forming a church community specifically for students.

 (You know what that means?
-Student Soul is about to have it’s 21st birthday!
+Student Soul just had it’s 21st birthday!
 Welcome to adulthood, Student Soul.)

 Why did it start, what was the need?
 There was simply the awareness and conviction that this thing we call “church” really does matter.
 And that the life, the message, the promise of Jesus MATTERS.
 And we wanted to make sure that we played out part in making that real for each new generation.